Marcus Maye

 Marcus Dajon Maye (born March 9, 1993) is an American professional football safety.
-He previously played for the New York Jets, New Orleans Saints and Miami Dolphins.
+He has previously played in the NFL for the New York Jets, New Orleans Saints, and Miami Dolphins.
 He played college football for the Florida Gators.
 Maye is a native of Melbourne, Florida.
 Maye has been praised for his versatility and was selected first-team All-American by USA Today.

 Early life

 Maye attended and played high school football at Holy Trinity Episcopal Academy.

 College career

 Maye played college football at the University of Florida.
 He redshirted in 2012.
 As a freshman in 2013, he played in 8 games, making 16 tackles and an interception.
 As a sophomore in 2014, he played 11 games with 62 tackles, 5 passes defended, 2 forced fumbles, and an interception.
 As a junior in 2015, Maye played 12 games with 77 tackles, 4 passes defended, 2 forced fumbles, and 2 interceptions.
 As a senior in 2016, he played 9 games with 50 tackles, a sack, and an interception.